 All products sold through AV123 carry a limited manufacturer's parts and labor warranty.
-All Onix x-series loudspeakers are guaranteed to be free from manufacturer's defects for a period of one year from the date of purchase.
+All AV123 ELT525 loudspeakers are guaranteed to be free from manufacturer's defects for a period of one year from the date of purchase.
 Make sure that you keep your sales receipt.
-It is the only way for AV123 to establish the duration of your limited warranty and it may come in useful for insurance purposes if your Onix speakers are ever damaged or stolen.
+It is the only way for AV123 to establish the duration of your limited warranty and it may come in useful for insurance purposes if your AV123 speakers are ever damaged or stolen.
+Warranties apply only to the original owner and are nontransferable.
+Full warranty details are found at the end of this manual.

-Register your Onix speakers at AV123.com
+Extend your warranty by registering your AV123 speakers at AV123.com

-Please take a moment to visit AV123.com and register your Onix x-series purchase.
+Please take a moment to visit AV123.com and register your AV123 ELT525 purchase.
 When you go online and register your product, AV123 will extend the warranty by an additional two years.
-This, in addition to the 1 year limited warranty is a total of 3 years!
+In addition to the 1 year limited warranty this is a total of 3 years!
 This extended warranty is free simply for registering within 60 days of your purchase.
 We urge you to take advantage of this offer.
-Warranties apply only to the original owner and are non-transferable.
-See page 19 for limited warranty details.